Latest Updates + Advice

 Unite Against COVID-19: www.covid19.govt.nz

-This is a government site that has everything you need to know about COVID-19, from financial support, advice about self-isolation, as well as information for community groups, employers and travellers.
+This is a government site that has everything you need to know about COVID-19, from financial support, advice about self-isolation, as well as information for community groups, employers and travelers.

-Over the next few weeks the number of people working from home, or self-isolating in their homes, is going to increase.
+Over the course of the pandemic the number of people working from home, or self-isolating in their homes, has increased.
 Here are some ideas for how you can support the neighbourhoods you work with:

 Encourage people to set up street groups if they don’t already have them.
 We have put together a flyer you can use to encourage people to do this.